Doncaster (UK Parliament constituency)

 Doncaster was a Parliamentary constituency covering the town of Doncaster in England.
 It was created in 1885 and abolished in 1983.

 Boundaries

-1885–1918: The Municipal Borough of Doncaster, and parts of the Sessional Divisions of Lower Strafforth and Tickhill, and Upper Strafforth and Tickhill.
+1885–1918: The Borough of Doncaster, and parts of the Sessional Divisions of Lower Strafforth and Tickhill, and Upper Strafforth and Tickhill.

-1918–1950: The Municipal Borough of Doncaster, and the Urban Districts of Adwick-le-Street and Bentley-with-Arksey.
+1918–1950: The Borough of Doncaster, and the Urban Districts of Adwick-le-Street and Bentley-with-Arksey.

 1950–1983: The County Borough of Doncaster.

 The area formerly covered by this constituency is now mostly in the Doncaster Central and Doncaster North constituencies.